PCrnjak/PAROL-commander-software/README.md

   - Offline execution of the code (from the flash)
   - Blending in trajectory planner

+# Liability
+1. The software is still in development and may contain bugs, errors, or incomplete features.
+2. Users are encouraged to use this software responsibly and at their own risk.

 # Project is under GPLv3 Licence